sarperturann/sfdx-payment-manager/README.md

-# sf-payment-manager
+# Salesforce Payment Manager
-Salesforce Aura Component for managing the payments of accounts
+A custom Salesforce Aura Component for managing the payments of the accounts in your organization.